 2. THE DATA WE COLLECT ABOUT YOU

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-We may collect, use, store and transfer different kinds of personal data about you or related to you which we have grouped together follows:
+We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-- Contact Data: such as full name; job title; area of business; email address; telephone number; and other business contact information;
+- Contact Data such as full name; job title; area of business; email address; telephone number; and other business contact information.

-- Correspondence Data: details of any correspondence you or other parties may have with us during the course of any anti-piracy compliance matter;
+- Correspondence Data details of any correspondence you or other parties may have with us during the course of any anti-piracy compliance matter.

-- Website Technical Data: includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our websites.
+- Website Technical Data includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access our websites.